microsoft/bedrock-cli/guides/project-service-management-guide.md

 In this example, variables `FOO` and `BAR` exist in either variable groups `bedrock-vg` or `fabrikam-vg`, and will be passed in as build arguments for the Dockerfile.

-**NOTE**: It is important to understand that Azure DevOps will have the last variable group take precedence.
-This means that if you have the same variable defined in both variable groups, the variable will take the value of the **last** variable group appended to the pipeline yaml file.
+**NOTE**: It is important to understand that Azure DevOps will have the last variable group in the pipeline yaml take precedence.
+This means that if you have the same variable defined in both variable groups, the variable will take the value from the **last** variable group appended to the pipeline yaml file.

 #### Creating a Service Revision